servactory/servactory/docs/pages/usage/input.md

 :::note

-`must` option can work only in advanced mode.
+The `must` option can work only in advanced mode.

 :::